Introduction to Rates and Survival Analysis

 - analyse survival-time data using Poisson and Cox regression models;

 - evaluate the uses and limitations of different methods for rates and survival analysis;

 - compare and test the assumptions made by different statistical methods;

-- model covariates which vary through time in survival analyses;
+- model covariates which vary through time in survival analyses; and

 - interpret the results of survival analyses presented in the published literature.